• Skip to primary navigation

 Try them now and enjoy every bite.

-So in conclusion, waffle makers and waffle irons are both great for making delicious waffles.
+So overall, waffle makers and waffle irons are both great for making delicious waffles.

 If you are looking for convenience and ease of use then a waffle maker is the perfect choice.